Andorra national rugby union team: Popularity

 The popularity of football in Andorra has been on the decline due to a poor record at home and away.
 This has left room for Andorran rugby to rise out of the shadows.
 Mainly affected by the fanatical popularity of rugby in southern France, Els Isards continue to impress on the international stage.
 This has led to the rapid increase in the number of registered players in Andorra.
 Many are now suggesting that rugby in Andorra has grown to such an extent that it has now become the tiny nation's national sport.

 As well as a men's 15 aside team, the men have competed in the European Sevens competition since 2005.
 In 2005 they won promotion to the next division and in both 2006 and 2007 made the finals of the competition.

 Also Andorra have a women's set up.
 They have only played sevens so far, competing in 2006 and 2007.

 Youth rugby in Andorra is less developed and has to date only consisted of training camps.

-Men's 15-a-side results

-Analysis

-Andorra have played friendlies, FIRA competitions and World Cup Qualifiers.
-The full results list including details of unplayed games can be found below.
-The various game types can be summarised as follows – note that unfulfilled and defaulted games are NOT included in the analysis although they do count towards the game count in the full list.
-Also if a game has been both a World Cup and FIRA game then it is only recorded here in the World Cup figures.